RayMarKOFC/exit-intent-popup/README.md

 * Fully customizable via HTML and CSS.
 * Can use third party forms to collect emails.
 * Support for embeddable CSS fonts, including Google Fonts.
-* Cookie support with optional expiry date.
+* Cookie support with optional expiry date and custom name.
 * Set a timed delay before the script starts tracking exit intent.
 * Display popup based on exit intent or timed delay.
 * Scales to adjust to window size.